Create a mdb_env "environment" object. This is the way

 Maximum size database may grow to; used to size the memory mapping.
 This is measured in bytes, and the default (as set in lmdb) is only 1MB (2^20 bytes).
 If database grows larger than

-.
+map_size, an error will be thrown and the user must close and reopen themdb_env.
 On 64-bit there is no penalty for making this huge (say 1TB).
 Must be <2GB on 32-bit.
 Increasing this may cause your operating system to report the disk as being used while your database is open, though this is just the amount reserved.- reversekey

 Passed through to